Sinndar: Autumn

 Feeling that the colt had "nothing left to prove", Sinndar's connections announced his retirement ten days later.

 Race record

 Assessment

 For his performances in 2000, Sinndar was voted European Champion Three-Year-Old Colt.
-Curiously, he was then beaten in a separate poll for the Cartier Horse of the Year title by a rival three-year-old colt, the miler Giant's Causeway.
+He was then beaten in a separate poll for the Cartier Horse of the Year title by a rival three-year-old colt, the miler Giant's Causeway.